 No, except for piccolos and the drumline, members do not have to memorize their show music.
 The Hawkeye Marching Band usually performs six different half-time shows, in addition to the pregame music, various cheers and music in the stands.
 We realize members are students first and can best use their free time studying for their classes.
 The use of flip folios is expected (you can even write your drill assignments on the music!).
 All members use their folios in the stands during the game.

 Does the Hawkeye Marching Band have any off-campus performances scheduled during the season?

-In 2017 we will travel to Iowa State on September 9.
+In 2018 we will travel to a regional B1G game (TBA soon!).
 Of course, there is an excellent chance that we will be traveling to a post-season bowl game.
 Members are expected to attend the post-season bowl trip.